bulabd/final-project/README.md

+Welcome to Everyone's a Critic!

 ## About

-Everyone's a Critic (EAC) is a movie library where users can discover, rate, review and add to playlists with different movies.
+Everyone's a Critic (EAC) is a movie library that enables users to discover, rate, review and add to movies to personalized movie playlists.

 ### Screenshots